tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 </details>
 <details>
 <summary>What is the difference between True/False Positives and True/False Negatives?</summary>
-Keeping track of the differences between these four guys can be a mind bender.
-It often makes more sense when thought of as a medical testing.
-For example let say you tested positive for flu, but you actually did not have it - this would be a False Positive.
+Keeping track of the differences between these four can be a mind bender.
+It often makes more sense when thought of as a medical test.

+For example, let's say you tested positive for flu, but you actually did not have it - this would be a False Positive.

 When applying these terms to machine learning, where the values we are predicting are usually more than just true or false, and are less applicable to our daily lives as is medical testing, their meaning can become abstract.
 Here is a quick reference for keeping them straight.
 In our example, the model is predicting whether a color will be blue, green or purple.

 <blockquote>
 <details>
 <summary><strong>Terminology</strong></summary>
 The True/False part of our terminology means that the test predicted either correctly (true) or incorrectly (false).
-The Postiive/Negative part of the term means that the test was predicting the presence (positive) or absence (negative) of something.
+The Postive/Negative part of the term means that the test was predicting the presence (positive) or absence (negative) of something.
 </details>
 <details>
 <summary><strong>True Positive</strong></summary>